Three Main Principles of Environmental Justice

 - To ensure the full and fair participation by all potentially affected communities in the transportation decision- making process.

-- To prevent the denial of, reduction in, or significant delay in the receipt of benefits by minority and low income populations.
+- To prevent the denial of, reduction in, or significant delay in the receipt of benefits by minority and low-incom populations.

 This Environmental Justice Equity Analysis is intended to measure both the benefits and burdens associated with the transportation investment alternatives included in the 2040 Regional Transportation Plan, and to make sure that the environmental justice communities living within Fresno County share equitably in the benefits of the Plan’s investments without bearing a disproportionate share of the burdens.